uri-library-data-services/iassist-preview/content/blog/metadata-musings-iassist-2006.md

 contemplating metadata issues.
 Granted they have been issues that deal with metadata in a time series world but it gave me an interesting frame of reference for attending several sessions on metadata-related issues.
-Here\'s my thoughts:
+Here's my thoughts:

-After attending three and a half session exploring metadata issues, the one clear idea that has emerged is that there don\'t seem to be any clear ideas.
+After attending three and a half session exploring metadata issues, the one clear idea that has emerged is that there don't seem to be any clear ideas.
 While we all seem to be comfortable with the idea of what metadata are, we seem to have a more tenuous grasp on other aspects: what to collect; how to collect it; who should do the collecting; why are we collecting it?
-The why question might seem out of place: obviously, it\'s the right thing to do to make the related data more useful/meaningful/accessible.
+The why question might seem out of place: obviously, it's the right thing to do to make the related data more useful/meaningful/accessible.
 But does the purpose of the metadata influence what we collect?
 Does the why affect the what, who, and how?